100 Fun Things to Do in Chicago

 metal structure under the blue sky| ©Adam Bernstein

-Chicago is a city that is internationally known for the breadth of its green spaces and for the modernity that characterizes these public parks.
-Millennium Park is one of the most iconic of them all and its proximity to the financial and tourist epicenter of the city makes it a main stop on your first days of your trip.
+Chicago is a city that is internationally known for its extensive green spaces and the modernity that characterizes these public parks.
+Millennium Park is one of the most iconic of all, and its proximity to the city's financial and tourist center makes it a must-see during the first few days of your trip.

-It was inaugurated in 2004 and since then its 10 hectares full of modern and abstract sculptures are presented as an entrance to what has become the Downtown of the city.
+It was inaugurated in 2004, and since then, its 10 hectares filled with modern and abstract sculptures have served as a gateway to what has become the city's downtown.

-There you will find all kinds of iconic elements of architecture and art, leaving as a great protagonist of the place the concert pavilion that was designed by the talented architect Frank Gehry.
-If you're lucky, you're likely to catch a band playing live music for the simple fact that this public space tries to remain an interesting place for tourists and locals alike.
+There you will find all kinds of iconic elements of architecture and art, with the concert pavilion designed by the talented architect Frank Gehry as the star of the show.
+If you are lucky, you will probably find a band playing live music, as this public space strives to remain an interesting place for tourists and locals alike.

-However, the attraction that undoubtedly steals all eyes at this site is the Cloud Gate sculpture, which was designed by Anish Kapoor and is now known as The Bean for its curious structure that resembles that of a giant, reflective metallic bean.
+However, the attraction that undoubtedly steals the show at this site is the Cloud Gate sculpture, which was designed by Anish Kapoor and is now known as The Bean because of its curious structure that resembles a giant, reflective metal bean.

 Keep in mind that admission to this beautiful corner of the city is completely free.
-In addition, its proximity to the urban epicenter of this metropolis makes it an excellent plan to do in the morning and continue a tour of the skyscraper area of the Chicago River.
+In addition, its proximity to the urban epicenter of this metropolis makes it an excellent plan for the morning, followed by a tour of the Chicago River skyscraper area.

-As this park is located right on the axis of public spaces that extend for several miles along the shore of Monroe Harbor, it is also advisable to participate in the best Segway tours in Chicago.
+As this park is located right in the middle of several kilometers of public spaces along the Monroe Harbor coastline, it is also advisable to take part in the best Segway tours in Chicago.

-These state-of-the-art scooters can take you from Millennium Park to Buckingham Fountain or Grant Park, which are other beautiful sites worth visiting on a morning of walking in the fresh air.
+These modern skateboards can take you from Millennium Park to Buckingham Fountain or Grant Park, which are other beautiful places worth visiting on a morning of outdoor walks.

 19. Stop by the Adler Planetarium

-The Adler Planetarium is another of the most important institutions in the country and curiously is the oldest planetarium in the United States.
-It was inaugurated in 1930 and nowadays it combines technological shows about outer space with permanent exhibitions of old astronomy instruments and all kinds of books about this interesting branch of science.
+The Adler Planetarium is another of the most important institutions in the country and, interestingly, it is the oldest planetarium in the United States.
+It was inaugurated in 1930 and currently combines technological shows about outer space with permanent exhibitions of ancient astronomical instruments and all kinds of books on this interesting branch of science.

-There are also exhibitions about the Apollo 11 moon landing and if you wish, you can go back to the beginning of the last century to see how the Chicago sky looked like before the excess of light pollution that characterizes the great modern metropolis.
+There are also exhibitions on the Apollo 11 moon landing, and if you wish, you can travel back to the beginning of the last century to see what the Chicago sky looked like before the excessive light pollution that characterizes large modern metropolises.

 Clearly, it is one of the best activities to see or do in Chicago with children because of the educational potential of an experience like this.
-As well as for the fun it can be for the whole family.
+It is also a lot of fun for the whole family.

-Its location on the shores of Lake Michigan is also privileged, since it is in the same area of public parks where the Shedd Aquarium and the Field Museum of Natural History are located.
-Both of which are other family entertainment alternatives that you can visit on other days of your trip or that you can even visit on the same date if you organize yourself so that one is behind the other in your tourist planning.
+Its location on the shores of Lake Michigan is also privileged, as it is in the same area of public parks as the Shedd Aquarium and the Field Museum of Natural History.
+These are other family entertainment alternatives that you can visit on other days of your trip or even on the same day if you organize your itinerary to visit them one after the other.

 Details of interest:

-• Hours: open every day of the week from 9 am to 9 pm except on Wednesdays that extends its opening until 10 pm.
+• Hours: Open every day of the week from 9 a.m. to 9 p.m., except on Wednesdays when it stays open until 10 p.m.
 There are special hours during peak tourist seasons.

 20. Marvel at the beauty of the Chicago Theatre

-If you've done a little research on theaters that are influential to popular culture, you've probably come across a couple of images of the Chicago Theater.
-Its recognizable vertical sign with the name of the city reaches 20 feet high and over the decades has become an emblem of the identity of this beautiful metropolis.
+If you've done a little research on theaters that are influential in popular culture, you've probably come across a couple of images of the Chicago Theater.
+Its recognizable vertical sign with the name of the city is 6 meters high and over the decades has become an emblem of the identity of this beautiful metropolis.

-It is over 100 years old and at the time of its creation it functioned as a movie theater to show silent films.
-The passage of time turned it into a more complete space and today it is used for the staging of theatrical projects, as well as live concerts.
+It is over 100 years old and, at the time of its creation, functioned as a cinema for screening silent films.
+Over time, it has become a more complete space and today it is used for theatrical productions as well as live concerts.

-You can get to know it with some of the guided tours that are given every noon, which is a good opportunity to learn firsthand about the secrets that have been kept in this building since the times when artists like Frank Sinatra performed in massive functions inside.
+You can explore it with one of the guided tours that take place every noon, which is a great opportunity to learn firsthand about the secrets that have been kept in this building since the days when artists such as Frank Sinatra performed in front of large crowds inside.

 You also have the option of experiencing a live show.
-In addition, something very convenient is that the theater's official website announces its schedule of events several months in advance.
-At the same time, the perfect climate control of this amazing establishment also makes seeing a show one of the best things to do in Chicago during the winter if you are fleeing the cold temperatures of the Windy City.
+In addition, the theater's official website conveniently announces its schedule of events several months in advance.
+At the same time, the perfect climate control in this incredible establishment also makes seeing a show one of the best things to do in Chicago during the winter if you are escaping the cold temperatures of the Windy City.

-A hop-on hop-off bus tour could not be missing on your Chicago bucket list, as you have the opportunity to visit the sites you want, for example, Chicago River, Willis Tower, Adler Planetarium and Cloud Gate.
-You decide whether you purchase a Deluxe, Premium or Classic ticket, each option has its advantages.
+A hop-on hop-off bus tour should be on your Chicago bucket list, as it gives you the opportunity to visit the sites you want, such as the Chicago River, Willis Tower, Adler Planetarium, and Cloud Gate.
+You decide whether to purchase a Deluxe, Premium, or Classic ticket, each option has its advantages.

-Also, keep in mind that you can stop at Millennium Park, Skydeck Chicago, Water Tower and Magnificent Mile, so this is a pretty complete tour of the city of Chicago.
+Also, keep in mind that you can stop at Millennium Park, Skydeck Chicago, Water Tower, and Magnificent Mile, making this a fairly comprehensive tour of the city of Chicago.

-Book a bus with free stops in Chicago
+Book a hop-on hop-off bus tour of Chicago

 22. Go to a Chicago Cubs game

-When you go to Chicago don't forget to visit the major league baseball stadium Wrigley Field, especially if you would like to see a Chicago Cubs game.
-This baseball stadium was built in 1914 and has a capacity of 41,160 for games and 41,847 for concerts.
+When you go to Chicago, don't forget to visit Wrigley Field, the major league baseball stadium, especially if you'd like to see a Chicago Cubs game.
+This baseball stadium was built in 1914 and has a capacity of 41,160 people for games and 41,847 spectators for concerts.

-The Chicago Cubs play other MLB teams throughout the year, but you should check available dates and plan your visit accordingly.
-If you want to learn more about Chicago Cubs tickets, check out upcoming games.
+The Chicago Cubs team plays against other MLB teams throughout the year, but you should check available dates and plan your visit accordingly.
+If you want to know more about Chicago Cubs tickets, check out the upcoming games.

 people at the observatory| ©Mike Steele